vpa1977/chiselled-jre/README.md

 - only minimal set of libraries is present in /usr/lib/x86_64-linux-gnu, saving 39M
 - contents of /usr/share are not present (31MB), assuming that for things like local time zone information, it is either mapped into the container, or containers run in GMT.

 The JRE differences itself are minimal.
 Chiselled image removes libawt_xawt.so and libsplashscren.so along with accessibility support.
+Executables, except `java`, are removed from `jre/bin`.
 Note: chiselled docker at the moment does not provides classes.jsa (Class Data Cache) in line with Temurin JRE and it has to be generated.

 Below are image sizes of the deployed `acmeair` benchmark application